IanFinlayson/exploring-cs/chapter01.md

 1110001   0100       0  0111          0111    00000001 0000
 ```

 This is a *binary* number.
-We\'ll just point out some of the parts of
+We'll just point out some of the parts of
 this.
-The 0100 labeled \"operation\" tells the CPU what sort of thing
+The 0100 labeled "operation" tells the CPU what sort of thing
-it\'s doing.
+it's doing.
 0100 is the code for addition.
 So it tells the CPU to add
 instead of subtract, multiply, or anything else.

-The first 0111 labeled \"destination\" tells the CPU where to put the
+The first 0111 labeled "destination" tells the CPU where to put the
 result.
 0111 is binary for 7.
 So it puts the answer in memory cell 7.
-The second 0111, labeled \"input\" tells the CPU what value to read in
+The second 0111, labeled "input" tells the CPU what value to read in
 the addition.
 This is also 7.
-Lastly the 00000001 labeled \"amount\"
+Lastly the 00000001 labeled "amount"
 tells the CPU how much to add.
 In total the instruction tells the CPU to
 read memory cell 7, add 1 to it, and put the answer back in memory cell
 7.